 We also found out that Lisa Hall Photography was getting a ton of heat over the viral photos.

 If you are one of them, please STOP.
 Lisa Hall Photography is completely unrelated to IMagery by Lesa Hall.

 As she pointed out – their names are different, and they also use different watermarks.

 Lesa Hall : Those Are Not My Photos

-According to Alannah Smith, Lesa Hall may have taken those photos but she did not edit them.
-She claimed it edited by the client because she took 8 months to deliver the photos.
+According to Alannah Smith, the real Lesa may have taken those photos but she did not edit them.
+She claimed they were edited by the client because she took 8 months to deliver the photos.

-Elyse Alexandria shared conversations between Lesa Hall and another person :
+Elyse Alexandria shared conversations between the real Lesa and another person :